Our Website Development Process

 Once the site is built and content is added, it’s time to review and prepare for the world to see your work.
 Our ‘go-live’ process involves the following components and is done by our team:

-- We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Internet Explorer 11 and Edge), and Mozilla Firefox.
+- We test our work in current versions of major desktop browsers,a including those made by Apple (Safari), Google (Chrome), Microsoft (Internet Explorer 11 and Edge), and Mozilla Firefox.

-- We review links and images to ensure they are working and presenting as intended.
+- We review links and images to ensure they work and present as intended.

 - We ensure the domain is properly set to point to the new hosting environment.